- Skilled Worker Visa Eligibility

 The application process may take longer if the documents and information which you provide is insufficient.
 Also, you might be asked to verify certain documents or attend an interview.

-Skilled Worker Visa Fees and Costs
+Skilled Worker Visa Fees

 If you apply from outside the UK, the fees are: